Jphartogi/ipa_marker_detection/README.md

 ```

 ## Topic
-/Position : The 2DOF position of the marker_pose from the aruco detect to the base_link
+/Position : The 2DOF position of the marker_pose from the aruco detect to the base_link <br />
 /publish_now (service) : Set to true to get the 2DOF pose of the marker in orientation to /map